ardominguezm/tda-ricci-euler-global-markets/README.md

-# Topological and Geometric Analysis of Global Stock Markets during COVID-19 (2017–2022)
+# Topological and Geometric Analysis of Global Stock Markets

 ---